-- their natural or adopted child, whether they live with the staff member or elsewhere; and/or - their step-child or child of their cohabiting partner, who lives and sleeps with the staff member at their home address for more than 50% of their time from Sunday to Friday night during term time.
+- their birth or adopted child, whether they live with the staff member or elsewhere; and/or - their stepchild or child of their cohabiting partner, who lives and sleeps with the staff member at their home address for more than 50% of their time from Sunday to Friday night during term time.

-For the avoidance of doubt, or a step-child or child of a cohabiting partner, who lives elsewhere, will not be eligible for a place under this category.
+For the avoidance of doubt, or a stepchild or child of a cohabiting partner, who lives elsewhere, will not be eligible for a place under this category.